ch-stark/pull-model-blog/pull-model-blog.md

 Wrapup:

-I'd like to thanks RHACM's ApplicationLifecyclemanagement team for their huge efforts making this new important feature possible
+I'd like to thanks RHACM's ApplicationLifecyclemanagement team for their huge efforts making this new important feature possible.